jillerhaus/DQ_Project_3_Visualizing_Earnings_Major/README.md

 ### Prerequisites

 To run this project, you will need `Jupyter Notebooks` with a python 3 kernel to be installed on your machine.
-Instructions on how to install `Jupyter Notebooks` can be found on the [Jupyter website](https://jupyter.org/install) The project itself is written in Python 3 and uses the modules `Numpy` and `Pandas` to run.
+Instructions on how to install `Jupyter Notebooks` can be found on the [Jupyter website](https://jupyter.org/install) The project itself is written in Python 3 and uses the modules `Numpy` and `Pandas` and matplotlib to run.
+These can be installed by running `pip install <name of module>` in the console